Have you been painfully trying to breastfeed your newborn? Is he having trouble latching? Then you might want to get him checked for a tongue tie.

-Treatment for a tongue tie
+Treatment for a tongue tie in babies

 A treatment may not be necessary for a baby who has a tongue tie but can feed with ease.
-Sometimes doctors carry out the surgical procedure before the newborn is discharged and sometimes they wait for the tissue to loosen up on its own.
+Sometimes doctors carry out the surgical procedure before the newborn is discharged and sometimes, they wait for the tissue to loosen up on its own.

 But, if your baby is unable to latch on or his feed is getting affected, your doctor may recommend any of the two tongue tie division procedures, based on the level of complication.

 - Frenotomy: In this procedure, the thick and short (lingual frenulum) that connects the tongue to the floor of the mouth is cut.
 It is usually pain-free and may or may not involve local anesthesia.
 The doctor may examine the lingual frenulum and then use a numbing medicine in that area.

 Then, using a sterile scissors, he may cut it from the middle.
 This procedure is usually quick and mostly blood-free since there are fewer nerve endings and blood vessels in that area.

 - Frenuloplasty: This is another procedure that is carried out if the frenulum is too thick and needs or if any additional repair to the area is required.
 It is usually performed under anesthesia using sterile surgical tools.
 After the frenulum is cut, the wound is closed with dissolvable sutures.

 Post the treatment, tongue exercises maybe recommended so the child gets used to the free movement.